ayousry42/u3brain/Computer Science/Intro to Database/SQL Codes.md

 Alter Table drop colname;

 #### To rename table:
-ALTER table tablename rename name to another name;
+ALTER table table name rename name to another name;

 #### To delete
-Drop table tablename;
+Drop table table name;

 #### To update one specific value
-Update tablename set name='name' where id = 'number';
+Update table name set name='name' where id = 'number';

 #### To update all specific value:
 Update traning set name=(select name from student where id=2);

 #### Order by:
-Select colmname from tablename where age<22 Order by age Asc(or DESC);
+Select colmname from table name where age<22 Order by age Asc(or DESC);